 Taxpayers can also request transcripts of prior year returns by mailing a completed copy of the paper Form 4506 to the IRS.
 The form can be downloaded at IRS.gov.
 “These transcripts will include tax return information including W-2s, 1099s, etc.," Hockenberry says.

 While the system for lost W-2 form replacement is reliable and simple to use, there's no similar way to replace lost receipts and other supporting documents.
 One potential workaround is to use the description of a transaction from a bank account or credit card statement in lieu of the original paper receipt.
 For cash receipts, try contacting the vendor to see if a copy of the transaction record can be obtained.

 “Everything is replaceable," Hockenberry declares.
 However, she adds, in some cases the problem is not only that a document has been lost, but that the filer can't recall exactly what has been lost.
 For example, a fire, flood or other disaster can eradicate records so completely and comprehensively that a taxpayer doesn't know where to look for a replacement.

 “In such cases, the IRS is surprisingly merciful," Hockenberry says.
 She says that tax collectors can often accept reasonable estimates of important amounts based on past history, bank records and prior financial statements.

 What You Can Do

-As with many business problems, the best way to deal with lost documents is to not lose them to begin with.
-Of course, not much can be done to keep document issuers from making mistakes.
-And, given human forgetfulness and the volume of documents required to operate a business, it’s likely that lost paperwork will always be a feature of tax time.
+As with many business problems, the best way to deal with a missing 1099 or lost W-2 is to not lose them to begin with.
+Of course, not much can be done to keep document issuers from making mistakes such as attempting to send a tax form to the wrong address.
+And, given human forgetfulness and the volume of documents required to operate a business, it's likely that some lost paperwork will always be a feature of tax time.

 Read more articles on taxes.